Where do I start for information on Family Court?

 See more resources on the Family Law in BC website, including:

-• Provincial Court Registries - This resource explains three different types of registries and the steps involved in filing a family law application at each one.
-It includes videos and a registry picker.
+• Provincial Court Registries — This resource explains three different types of registries and the steps involved in filing a family law application at each one.
+It includes a video.

 • Provincial Court Forms — This resource provides a list of the blank Provincial Court (family) forms.